frankvogt/vcf2gwas/README.md

             └── phenotype top SNPs (.csv)
 ```

-The names of the folders in quotes as well as the file names will vary based on the selected options and the file and phenotype names.
+The names of the directories in quotes as well as the file names will vary based on the selected options and the file and phenotype names.

 ## License